gregm711/gepa/README.md

 Set `TURBOGEPA_CONTROL_PATH` (or pass `--control-dir`) to a shared directory on that volume so workers can drop `stop.json` and heartbeat files there.
 The first worker that hits the north-star target writes the stop file and everyone else exits as soon as they see it.
 Use `TURBOGEPA_RUN_ID`/`--run-id` to share a run identifier across processes so the control files stay scoped to a single run.

+Need a turnkey Modal deployment?
+See `examples/modal_turbo_aime.py` for a distributed benchmark that mounts a Modal Volume, forwards OpenRouter secrets, and orchestrates workers via `turbo-gepa-worker`.

 ### Tooling & Debugging Helpers

 - **Live Visualization Dashboard**: Monitor your run in real-time with a rich UI.